 You may also want to pencil in the dates and times for the classes as well as the initial Meet & Greet.
 As a reminder, they are:

-- Meet & Greet: Friday, August 20th from 6 to 8 pm (OPTIONAL) – The Meet & Greet is a chance for course participants to get to know each other and the space they will be working in before classes begin in a casual, social setting.
+- Meet & Greet: January 21st 2023 (OPTIONAL) – The Meet & Greet is a chance for course participants to get to know each other and the space they will be working in before classes begin in a casual, social setting.
 We’ve found this has really helped people to feel more comfortable and connected during and between classes.
 This also provides a chance for participants across class levels to get to know each other and share their perspectives and tips.

 - Class Dates: